lesmana/gpl-summary-for-readmes/README.md

     and free to share this program or your modifications with anyone.
     If you share this program or your modifications you must grant the recipients the same freedoms.
-    That means you must share the source code under the same license.
+    To be more specific: you must share the source code under the same license.
     For details see https://www.gnu.org/licenses/gpl-3.0.html

 the summary for agpl: